 While cloud-based solutions are gaining momentum (and for good reasons), this is not always a straightforward decision.
 Both systems would work great if sufficient services are offered.
 From the financial aspect, hosted solutions traditionally run on an OpEx (operating expenses) model, while on-site solutions run on a CapEx (capital expenditures) model.
 If your hotel finances call for one model over the other, that will likely decide which type of system you’d deploy.

 Yeastar – Your Trusted Adviser

-Hospitality communications system is a long-term investment, and it’s important to find a solution that best fit your hotel and grows as your need changes.
+The hospitality communications system is a long-term investment, and it’s important to find a solution that best fits your hotel and grows as your need changes.
 With multifarious options and new technologies to consider, conducting a searching and selection process may feel a bit overwhelming.
-Luckily, our blogs houses provide insights on key communications technologies that you might need to consider: cloud telephony, unified communications, BOYD (mobility) and etc. You can also find specific hotel cases and get a hint on how other hoteliers upgrade their phone system.
+Luckily, our blog’s houses provide insights on key communications technologies that you might need to consider: cloud telephony, unified communications, BOYD (mobility) and etc. You can also find specific hotel cases and get a hint on how other hoteliers upgrade their phone systems.